theofuhrmann/DACSynthformer/README.md

 # DACSynthformer

 DACSynthformer is a basic transformer that runs on the Descript Audio Codec representation of audio.
 It maintains the "stacked" codebook at each transformer time step (as oppose to laying the codebooks down "horizonally" for examaple).
 It uses a smallish causal mask during training, so that during autoregressive inference we can use a small context window.
 It uses RoPE positional encoding because absolute positions are irrelevant for the continuous and stable audio textures we wish to generate.
-Conditioning is built in (sound class and parameters) but check gihub for status on that.
+Conditioning is currently under experimental deveopment in so check Github for status on that.

 ## Create the docker container
 ~~~